 This Is Where You Should Be Storing Your Slow Cooker

 Enter: the sideboard.
-I certainly don't use my slow cooker that often that it needs to sit out on the counter, so I store it in a sideboard in my breakfast room.
+I certainly don’t use my slow cooker so often that it needs to sit out on the counter, so I store it in a sideboard in my breakfast room.
 This way, when I need it, I can easily bend down and pick it up (bending at the knees, of course!).

 It’s accessible in the mornings when I’m tired and groggy and just want to throw some ingredients in and be on my way.
 And when I’m done, I just slide it back in.
 No struggling to stand on my tippy-toes on a step ladder.
 No balancing a heavy pot with a glass lid.
 No wrangling that wonky cord that almost always knocks something over on its way down!